MJavedAli/date_study/README.md

 Number 1: 9th Dhul Hijjah i.e. on the 9th day (Day of Arafah) was the day of Friday.

-Number 2: Rasoolullah ﷺ was born on Monday
+Number 2: Rasoolullah ﷺ was passed away on Monday

 Note: There is no difference of opinion about Rasoolullah ﷺ performing the last Hajj in 10 AH and being passing away in 11 AH